shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-configure-your-device.md

 ---
 # Configure your device
 ## What you will do
 Configure Pi for first-time use and install the Raspbian operating system.
 Raspbian is a free operating system that is optimized for the Raspberry Pi hardware.
-If you have any problems, look for solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-c-troubleshooting.md).
+If you have any problems, you can seek solutions on the [troubleshooting page](iot-hub-raspberry-pi-kit-node-troubleshooting.md).

 ## What you will learn
 In this article, you will learn: